ksjitendra18/astro-js-auth-oauth-passwordless-credentials/IMPROVEMENTS.md

 ## Rate Limiting
 - Use other rate limiting algo instead of fixed time limit

-## Passwords
-- Use argon2 to hash the passwords

 ## Sessions

 - Encrypt the session.
 This will eliminate the need to create long string session_id and could be the same 24 length cuid2 string.
 AES encryption is already implemented.
 So it can be extended.